 Download the free set now!

 Test these features on your printer and download a free set of regular, flat and tall assortment boxes, grid rails and lids.
-Use these files to test the objects as you like and make sure they are exactly what you need.
+Use these files to test the objects you like and ensure they are exactly what you need.
 If you like them, I invite you to buy the full sets for a small amount in the shop.